joeybernard/ACENET_Summer_School_General/_episodes/05-performance.md

 > >./a.out $sw $sh $N
 > > ~~~
 > > {: .source}
-> > To simplify the submission script you could scale only width.
 > >
 > > Use Gustafson's law function to fit weak scaling data:
 > > ~~~